thunderbird/webext-docs/cloudFile.rst

 .. api-section-annotation-hack::

-Fired when a file previously uploaded should be deleted
+Fired when a file previously uploaded should be deleted.

 .. api-header::
    :label: Parameters for onFileDeleted.addListener(listener)